Estonian War of Independence: Liberation of Estonian territory

 In the second half of February, the Red armies started the new Soviet offensive to capture Estonia.
 To this end, the Soviets established what was referred to as the new 'Estonian' Red Army.
 This sizable force consisted upwards of 80,000 conscripts.

 In positions along the Narva River the Estonian 1st Division and their allied White Russian Northern Corps repelled the 7th Red Army's attacks.
 The Red Army heavily bombarded Narva, leaving about 2,000 people homeless yet ultimately failed to capture the city.
 The majority of Soviet forces were concentrated at and along the southern front.
 The so-called 'Estonian' Red Army captured Alūksne, Setomaa, Vastseliina, and Räpina parishes by 15 March.

 Having received reinforcements, the Estonian 2nd Division counterattacked and regained Petseri by 29 March.
 Subsequently, the 'Estonian' Red Army was pushed behind the Optjok River.

 On 27 March, the Estonian 3rd Division was deployed along the western flank of the southern front under the command of Major-General Ernst Põdder.
 At Võru, the situation became critical on 22 April when the Red Army approached to within 1.5 km of the town.
 Heavy fighting continued at the southeastern front up to the first half of May.

-On 25 April, the Latvian Riflemen captured Rūjiena, but were soon pushed back by the 3rd Division to Salacgrīva-Seda-Gauja line.
+On 25 April, the Red Latvian Riflemen captured Rūjiena, but were soon pushed back by the 3rd Division to Salacgrīva-Seda-Gauja line.